Call4Cloud | MMP-C | Autopilot | Device Preparation

-As I was telling you at the beginning of this blog, I am going to show you the options you have to remote wipe a device.
-To do so I need to break down the Wipe options into 2 Parts.
-Because I need to show you what happens with Windows Devices and Mobile devices when you are performing a remote wipe
+As I told you at the beginning of this blog, I will show you the options you have to remote wipe a device.
+To do so, I need to break down the Wipe options into two Parts.
+I also need to show you what happens with Windows and Mobile devices when you perform a remote wipe.

 Windows Devices

-When you need to remote wipe a Windows Device in Intune it will give you multiple options to choose from.
-You will need to choose to Retain the enrollment state and the user account or wipe it all (Not-Retain)!
+When you need to remote wipe a Windows Device in Intune, you have multiple options.
+You can choose to Retain the enrollment state and the user account or wipe it all (Not-Retain)!

 “Retain Data”